 do you need to block or will a little soak work?

 When I say blocking, what I really mean is soaking the item in a sink of tepid water rather than hard blocking with wires and pins.
-There is a time and place for hard blocking (very fine lace patterns come to mind) but most of the time a little relaxing bath make everyone happy.
+There is a time and place for hard blocking (very fine lace patterns come to mind) but most of the time a little relaxing bath makes everyone happy.

 So here is my method of blocking (or soaking).